Skip to main content

 • Specific volume behavior

-How to recognize a wedge on a chart
+How to Recognize a Wedge on the Chart

 • Observe the convergence of the lines

-• Look for at least 3 points of contact on each line.
+• Look for at least 3 contact points on each line

 • Volume consistent with the pattern